 Insurance is a somewhat unique product because the purchase of insurance constitutes one of the few transactions where the parties will have adversarial interests after they enter into the service provider-customer relationship.
 The insured pays premiums for financial security against covered perils.
 While the insurance company accepts premium payments while providing no other product or service beyond the payment of claims if disaster strikes, the insurance carrier has a financial incentive to deny legitimate claims or minimize any settlement.
 Predictably, policyholders often find that routine claims are anything but routine.

 Although there are many frustrating practices that an insurance company can engage in, it is not the case that every annoying act amounts to insurance bad faith.
-Based on my background assisting policyholders in thousands of claims disputes, I have provided an overview of the types of conduct that might justify an insurance bad faith claim.
-Florida Statute Section 624.144 provides the civil remedy for compensating policyholders who are victimized by insurance company bad faith practices in Florida.
-Because the question of whether conduct rises to the level of bad faith can be an extremely contentious issue, you need an experienced Miami-Dade insurance claims attorney to identify bad faith practices and advocate for your interests.
+Florida Statute Section 624.144 provides the civil remedy for compensating first party policyholders who are victimized by insurance company bad faith practices in Florida.

 There are many forms of conduct that can provide a justifiable basis for pursuing bad faith remedies under Section 624.144 that include: